 Step 3c: Try to Sell It

 This is when the rubber hits the road.
 The planter is cool and clever, yes, but will it sell?
 What do I have to do to sell it?
 Whatever it is I have to do — that’s what needs to be addressed in the next revision!
 I think it’s OK to wait to do this step until after your next revision, but that’s a gut check for you to do.
+I’d be amiss if I didn’t let you know that you can visit my Etsy store.

 Step 4: Revise it Already!